Read in 5 minutes

 Now that you have open the SSH SOCKS tunnel the last step is to configure your preferred browser to use it.

-The steps bellow are the same for Windows, macOS, and Linux.
+The steps below are the same for Windows, macOS, and Linux.

 ☰to open Firefox’s menu: